My Journey – a diary

 "Oh, then I'll be your first," I exclaimed.

 We arrived at Mays Cancer Center in San Antonio by 8:45 a.m.
-Right before 9, Louis – one of two CT scan technicians – escorted me to the imaging room.
+Right before 9, Louis – one of two CT technicians – escorted me to the imaging room.
 I was happy when I saw Dr. John Yassa appear.
 Right away, Louis had me lay down on a table.
 It took a little bit of time before I found just the right position.

 "Oh, this is how I sleep," I noted after finally getting adjusted on my left side.
 A flat blue block propped my head up.
 Above me, my left hand stretched out awkwardly, palm up on the table.
-By then, Nickie – the other CT scan tech – stepped into the room.
+By then, Nickie – the other CT tech – stepped into the room.
 So did Dr. Chul Ha.
 That's the moment my eyes welled up, and emotion got the better of me.

 All these people are here to take care of me.
 I am so blessed.
 A tear leaked from my right eye down to the bridge of my nose.
 James, my husband, leaned over me.
 "You ok?"